A Customized Procedure for Moms Missing Their Pre-Baby Bodies

 These are just a few of the more popular options for a Mommy Makeover; since it is a customizable group of procedures, you may wish to discuss additional concerns about your thighs, butt, or other troubles spots with Dr. Davidson.

-Depending on how extensive your makeover will be, you might use general anesthesia or local anesthesia with intravenous sedation.
+Depending on how extensive your Mommy Makeover will be, you might use general anesthesia or local anesthesia with intravenous sedation.

 Following that, typically there will be a hip-to-hip incision for the tummy tuck and possibly another around the belly button.
 The abdominal muscles will be tightened with sutures.
 The skin will then be pulled down and the excess trimmed off.